Uchit-Yadav/DAA_Mini_Project/README.md

 ## 👨‍💻 Author

-Created as part of DAA (Design and Analysis of Algorithms) Final Project Made By:
+Created as part of DAA (Design and Analysis of Algorithms) Final Project By:
 - Ayush Kumar Dheeraj (23BCS10465)
 - Piyush Singh (23BCS13623)
 - Uchit Yadav (23BCS10465)